Journey Back – Student Life

 I am a member of the Warsaw/Winona Lake community or a parent of an athlete on the away team.
 Can I attend games at Grace?

-Unfortunately not for the fall of 2020.
+Unfortunately not for this year.
 All home games will be streamed online at www.gclancers.com/live for free, and we encourage you to follow along that way.

 What is HomeTown Ticketing?